 Museum Educator, Spring 2019

-The Natick Historical Society (NHS) seeks three temporary, part-time museum educators to help lead half-day field-trip visits to the John Eliot Historic District in Natick for the town’s public school third-graders in May, 2019.
+The Natick Historical Society (NHS) seeks three temporary, part-time museum educators to help lead half-day field-trip programs in historic South Natick for the town’s public school third-graders in May, 2019.

 During April 2019:

 Attend two trainings (to be scheduled) at the Natick History Museum

 Become familiar with the field trip content and prepare to discuss English and Algonquian perspectives knowledgeably and respectfully

 On five half-days in May 2019 (to be scheduled):